Oral Drug & Food Challenges

 Oral drug challenge:

 Not all drug reactions are true hypersensitivity reactions.
 An oral challenge may have to be done to assess if a patient is truly allergic and must avoid the drug.
-The patient is administered small doses of the potential allergen, initially as a skin test, and then incremental increases orally until the therapeutic dose is achieved.
+During this allergy test, the patient is administered small doses of the potential allergen, initially as a skin test, and then incremental increases orally until the therapeutic dose is achieved.
 The patient is watched throughout the challenge for an immediate type reaction such as anaphylaxis.
 Depending on the drug, the patient may be instructed to take the drug for several days after the visit.
 Oral drug challenges can help to liberalize medication and treatment options and determine the potential risk of anaphylaxis.

 Oral food challenge: